Blepharoplasty, or eyelid surgery, may help to:

 • Improve comfort or field of vision: where overhanging skin affects eyesight (assessed on an individual basis).

-• Refine eyelid contour: to address puffiness or drooping related to skin laxity.
+• Eyelids: to address puffiness or drooping related to skin laxity.

 Results and recovery experiences vary for each individual.
 Your practitioner will discuss expected outcomes, limitations, and potential risks during consultation.